A layout algorithm for higher-dimensional string diagrams: Layout algorithm

-We are primarily interested in layouts that produce aesthetically pleasing string diagrams, since this forms an important part of homotopy.io where users can only view and interact with terms graphically.
+We are primarily interested in layouts that produce aesthetically pleasing string diagrams, since this forms an important part of \hio, where users must view and interact with terms graphically.
 The goal of this section is to describe an algorithm that computes such layouts for arbitrary $n$-diagrams.